spoopr/dotfiles/README.md

 > :3

-Exactly what the title says, designed however I was feeling on whatever day it was written.
+My personal NixOS configuration, designed however I was feeling on whatever day it was written.
 Good luck.

 <br />